satellite-image-deep-learning/techniques/README.md

 * [napari](https://napari.org) -> napari is a fast, interactive, multi-dimensional image viewer for Python.
 It’s designed for browsing, annotating, and analyzing large multi-dimensional images.
 By integrating closely with the Python ecosystem, napari can be easily coupled to leading machine learning and image analysis tools.
 [Example viewing Landsat-8 imagery](https://napari.org/tutorials/gallery#geospatial-data)

 ## Tools for image annotation
-If you are performing object detection you will need to annotate images.
+If you are performing object detection you will need to annotate images with bounding boxes.
 Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
-Note also that GEOJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks.
+Note that GEOJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks, and in practice you may have to convert the annotation format to use the data with your chosen framework.
+There are both closed and open source tools for creating and converting annotation formats.
 * [Labelme Image Annotation for Geotiffs](https://medium.com/@wvsharber/labelme-image-annotation-for-geotiffs-b460ba83804f) -> uses [Labelme](https://github.com/wkentaro/labelme)
 * [CVAT](https://github.com/openvinotoolkit/cvat) is worth investigating, and have an [open issue](https://github.com/openvinotoolkit/cvat/issues/531) to support large TIFF files.
 [This article on Roboflow](https://blog.roboflow.com/cvat/) gives a good intro to CVAT.
 * [Deep Block](https://app.deepblock.net) is a general purpose AI platform that includes a tool for COCOJSON export for aerial imagery.
 Checkout [this video](https://www.youtube.com/watch?v=gg5qSV-yw4U&feature=youtu.be)
+* AWS supports image annotation via the [Rekognition Custom Labels console](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/gs-console.html)
+* [Roboflow](https://roboflow.com) can be used to convert between annotation formats
+* Other annotation tools include [supervise.ly](https://supervise.ly) (web UI), [rectlabel](https://rectlabel.com) (OSX desktop app) and [VoTT](https://github.com/Microsoft/VoTT)

 # Movers and shakers
 * [Adam Van Etten](https://github.com/avanetten) is doing interesting things in object detection and segmentation